AKarakutsa/mystore/Readme.txt

-mvn clean install
-war from /target in /tomcat/webapps in /tomcat/bin ./startup.sh
-check for data.txt file in /tomcat/webapps/mystore/data/data.txt, if file doesn't exist, create it with this content
+Create war by using command in terminal "mvn clean install" Obtained war from /target copy to /tomcat/webapps Start tomcat in terminal from directory /tomcat/bin enter command ./startup.sh Check for existing data.txt file in /tomcat/webapps/mystore/data/data.txt.
+If file doesn't exist, create it with this content:

 1,Bread,15
 2,Milk,25